kaomoneus/myrtti/doc/paper.md

 *RTTI stands for Run-Time Type Information.*

 ### Goal
-Assuming we have a set of pointers of some `Base*`, I want to figure out its real type and do some appropriate actions.
+Assuming we have a set of pointers of some `Base*`:

+I want to figure out its real type and do some appropriate actions.

 E.g.
 ```c++